How does this medication work? What will it do for me?

 Abnormal heart rhythms: This medication can cause a heart rhythm problem called QT prolongation or long QT syndrome.
 If you have a history of QT prolongation that is being treated with medication, slow or irregular heart rhythm, heart failure, heart attack or heart disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-If you are taking other medications known to cause QT prolongation, have a family history of sudden cardiac death at less than 50 years of age, talk to your doctor.
+If you are taking other medications known to cause QT prolongation or have a family history of sudden cardiac death at less than 50 years of age, talk to your doctor.
 This medication is not recommended for people who are at risk of developing abnormal heart rhythms.

 Your doctor will do blood tests regularly to monitor the number of specific types of blood cells, including red blood cells, in your blood.